mchaput/whoosh/docs/source/highlight.rst

 Overview
 ========

-The highlight module requires that you have the text of the indexed document available.
-You can keep the text in a stored field,  Note that you might need to process the text to remove e.g. HTML tags, wiki markup, etc.

 The highlighting system works as a pipeline, with four component types.

 * **Fragmenters** chop up the original text into __fragments__, based on the